abelsj60/my-site/app/data/the-story/story-chapter-three.md

 The Jinni's face tightened, then scrunched with annoyance.

 The young man — who'd watched with slack-jawed amazement — expected the Jinni's anger to slither through the room.
-But, it roared with laughter instead, delighted by the little fairy who now hovered eye level to scream at it.
+But, the creature roared with laughter instead, delighted by the little fairy who now hovered eye level to scream at it.

 The young man was filled with good cheer.